ctaggart/SourceLink/README.md

 If you are building on Windows, make sure that you configure git to checkout files with [core.autocrlf input](https://github.com/ctaggart/SourceLink/wiki/Line-Endings).

+By default `SourceLink.Create.CommandLine` will try to process GitHub and BitBucket cloned repositories.
+You can specify a specific server type by setting the `SourceLinkServerType` MSBuild property like `/p:SourceLinkServerType=GitHub`, `/p:SourceLinkServerType=BitBucket` or `/p:SourceLinkServerType=BitBucketServer`.

 You can control when it runs by setting the `SourceLinkCreate` property.
 That property is set to `true` by default on build servers that set `CI` or `BUILD_NUMBER` environment variables.
 In general these tools are meant to be run only on build servers, but you can test locally by setting an MSBuild property like `/p:ci=true` or `/p:SourceLinkCreate=true`.

 If you have a dotnet project, you can test locally with: